This topic introduces the concepts related to sequences. This topic also describes the supported types of sequences.

 - Monotonically increasing at the macro level and non-monotonically increasing at the

-micro level: For example, the values of a sequence can be
+micro level: For a sequence that is similar to

-- Unitization capability: The unitization capability can help you generate numeric sequences that are unique among multiple instances or multiple databases.
+- Unitization capability: The unitization capability allows you to generate sequence values that are globally unique among multiple instances or databases.

-- Explicit sequence: Use the DDL syntax to create and maintain an explicit sequence.
+- Explicit sequence: Use the DDL syntax to create and maintain explicit sequences.
+An

-An explicit sequence can be independently used.
-For example, you can directly modify
+explicit sequence can be used in an independent manner.
+For example, you can directly

 seqspecifies the name of the sequence.

 - Implicit sequence: If you specify the AUTO_INCREMENT attribute for a primary key column, an implicit sequence can be used to automatically generate primary key values.
-PolarDB-X 1.0 automatically maintains the sequence.
+PolarDB-X automatically maintains implicit sequences.

 Supported types and features of sequences